Milton Mermikides: Collaborations

+Recent collaborations include those with Tim Flach, Professor Robin May, Professor Morten Kringelbach, Professor Sarah Hart and Professor Chris Lintott.

 Academic output

-Mermikides gained a PhD from the University of Surrey in 2010 for his thesis ' Changes Over Time'.
-His academic output consists of many published articles including 'Rondo All Turca', for Total Guitar Magazine, On Composing: How To Be A Successful Computer-based Composer' (2010) for Computer Music Magazine Special: Making It, 'Parallel Worlds', '5 Decades of the Jam Band' 'Extreme Guitar Concepts' and 'Bossa Appreciation' (2014) for Guitar Techniques Magazine.
+Mermikides gained a PhD from the University of Surrey in 2010 for his thesis 'Changes Over Time'.
+His academic output consists of many published articles including 'Rondo All Turca', for Total Guitar Magazine, On Composing: How To Be A Successful Computer-based Composer' (2010) for Computer Music Magazine Special: Making It, 'Parallel Worlds', '5 Decades of the Jam Band' 'Extreme Guitar Concepts' and 'Bossa Appreciation' (2014) for Guitar Techniques Magazine.In 2025, Mermikides’ book ‘Hidden Music: The Composers’ Guide to Sonification’ was published by Cambridge University Press.
 He has also contributed chapters to many books including Music and Shape published by Oxford University Press and frequently shares articles on music theory on his website.

-He has given many keynote presentations, including a talk for TEDx Groningen in April 2016 entitled 'Everything we do is music'., at the Hong Kong Academy of the Performing Arts in 2018 as part of the 3rd Altamira Guitar Symposium and the International Guitar Research Centre, The British Sleep Society, Royal Physiological Society, Studium generale and the Frank Mohr Institute.
+He has given many keynote presentations, including a talk for TEDx Groningen in April 2016 entitled 'Everything we do is music', at the Hong Kong Academy of the Performing Arts in 2018 as part of the 3rd Altamira Guitar Symposium and the International Guitar Research Centre, The British Sleep Society, Royal Physiological Society, Studium generale and the Frank Mohr Institute.
 In 2019 he shared a keynote presentation with Jim Al-Khaleli at the University of Surrey Doctoral Conference.

+As the 37th Gresham College Professor of Music, Mermikides has presented three series of lectures: ‘The Nature of Music’ (2023), ‘Worlds of Music’ (2024) and ‘The Gresham Festival of Musical Ideas’ (2025).

-In 2015 was hailed a 'Rap Genius' by Gareth Malone OBE for his satirical instruction article on writing a generic Eurovision song.
+In 2015 he was hailed a 'Rap Genius' by Gareth Malone OBE for his satirical instruction article on writing a generic Eurovision song.
 He has also written an article on the controversial 432 Hz Movement and has been interviewed as an expert in ancient Greek Tuning on BBC Radio 3 Music Matters.
 He was supervisor for Bill Bruford's PhD at the University of Surrey.

 Milton's work features in many publications including The Oxford Handbook of Computer Music, Nature Immunology, New dramaturgy: international perspectives on theory and practice, Medical Humanities Journal, Consciousness, Theatre, Literature and the Arts and The Anatomy of the Science Play.